Families For Life | FFL Council Members

 COUNCIL MEMBER, FAMILIES FOR LIFE

-Former lawyer at Drew & Napier llc
+Former Lawyer, Drew & Napier LLC;

-of Social Sciences
+Family Law Lecturer, Singapore University of Social Sciences

-“Families are cornerstone of our Asian culture, a safe base for children to establish a positive attachment and bonding with their parents, building meaningful relationships, radiating across people.
+“Families are the cornerstone of our Asian culture, a safe base for children to establish a positive attachment and bonding with their parents, building meaningful relationships, radiating across people.
 We would like to help every Singaporean home to provide their youth with the warmth, love and hope for them to explore the world, and the buffer to fall back and be encouraged on as they shape a positive future.”

-He is a strong advocate in establishing competent parenting practices among parents of disruptive children through the Incredible Years program, and also working towards establishing a stronger presence of informed parenting of Asian adolescents in Singapore.
+He is a strong advocate in establishing competent parenting practices among parents of disruptive children through the Incredible Years program and also working towards establishing a stronger presence of informed parenting of Asian adolescents in Singapore.

-A/PROF JOHN WONG
+DR JOHN WONG

 COUNCIL MEMBER, FAMILIES FOR LIFE